-Acumatica ERP provides two versions of interfaces for the implementation of plug-ins for credit card payment processing.
-In this topic, you can find information about the differences between these versions.
+Acumatica ERP provides the interfaces for the implementation of plug-ins for credit card payment processing.

-For both versions, you can implement tokenized processing plug-ins.
-When a tokenized processing plug-in is used, credit card information is not saved to the application database and is stored only at the processing center.
-The application database stores only the identification tokens that associate customers and payment methods in the application with the credit card data on at the processing center.
+By using these interfaces, you can implement tokenized processing plug-ins.
+When a tokenized processing plug-in is used, the credit card information is not saved to the application database; this information is stored only at the processing center.
+The Acumatica ERP database stores only the identification tokens that link customers and payment methods in the application with the credit card data at the processing center.